benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 After running the above command it threw an error on the script below.
 I just commented this variable out in the script.
 I DO NOT recommend you do this, this is just what i did.

-(It didn't seem to make much of an impact, at the very least it now allowed me to probe and restart the BV2010.)
+(It didn't seem to make much of an impact, at the very least it now allowed me to probe and restart the BV AV2010.)

 File "./Elelabs_EzspFwUtility.py", line 549, in probe
     self.logger.info("Firmware: %s" % firmware_version)
 UnboundLocalError: local variable 'firmware_version' referenced before assignment

-I could now probe and restart the BV2010/10
+I could now probe and restart the BV AV2010/10

 ./Elelabs_EzspFwUtility.py probe -p /dev/ttyUSB0  -b 57600 -d DEBUG
 Elelabs_EzspFwUtility:   RESET FRAME